 Approximately 900 individual licences submit quarterly returns to SEPA via email or post.
-A copy of the return form can be downloaded from the SEPA website14.
+A copy of the return form can be downloaded from the SEPA website13.
 The returns dataset is managed and checked by SEPA.
 The return form consists of Table B (Waste inputs to site), Table C (Waste treated on site), Table C4 (Waste landfilled on-site after treatment on-site - landfill sites only) and Table D (Waste sent off site).

-In 2013 an 92% return rate was achieved for those sites from which we expected to receive returns.
+In 2014 a 90.3% return rate was achieved for those sites from which we expected to receive returns.
+This is slightly less than the 92% return rate achieved in 2013.
 No attempt was made to estimate data where returns were not received.